-AACSB: Reflective Thinking AICPA FN: Research Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
-Level of Difficulty: 2 Medium
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.

 - 49. Leslie made a mathematical mistake in computing her tax liability.
 Which audit program will likely catch Leslie's mistake?

 - A. DIF System.

 - B. Mathematical correction.

 - C. Document perfection.

 - D. Information matching.

 - E. None of these.